It’s 10 PM, Do You Know Where Your Fasteners Are?

 While some fastener manufacturers and distributors get involved with customer product design, more often than not, they are simply asked to quote and provide a fastener to a print or industry standard.
-A reputable supplier can ensure the specification requirements are met, but where it goes from there is all up to the customer or end user.
-Any fastener industry veteran can tell you that nine times out of ten it is the joint design and installation technique, not fastener quality, that is at fault when a fastener fails.
-So knowing how and where that Grade 8 bolt you sold is being used may not keep you up at night, but the ensuing argument when parts and assemblies start failing sure can.
+A reputable supplier can ensure the specification requirements are met, but where it goes from there is all up to the customer or end-user.
+Any fastener industry veteran can tell you nine times out of ten it is the joint design and installation technique, not fastener quality, that is at fault when a fastener fails.
+Knowing how and where that Grade 8 bolt you sold is being used may not keep you up at night, but the ensuing argument when parts and assemblies start failing can.

-Just as we know it’s a good idea to be aware of who and what our kids associate themselves with, keeping an eye on what joints your fasteners hang out in can help prevent them from getting involved with the wrong crowd.
+We know it is good to be aware of who and what our kids associate themselves with, keeping an eye on what joints your fasteners hang out in can help prevent them from getting involved with the wrong crowd.
 For example, take the troublesome twins Over and Under Tightened and their common outcomes:

-- Fasteners more prone to failure under service loads.
+- Fasteners are more prone to failure under service loads.

 - Thread strip may occur undetected at assembly leading to a compromised joint.